Eleven-plus: Structure

 Most children took the eleven-plus in their final year of primary school: usually at age 10 or 11.
 In Berkshire and Buckinghamshire it was also possible to sit the test a year early – a process named the ten-plus; later, the Buckinghamshire test was called the twelve-plus and taken a year later than usual.

 Originally, the test was voluntary; As of 2009, some 30% of students in Northern Ireland do not sit for it.

-In Northern Ireland, pupils were awarded grades in the following ratios to pupils sitting the exam: A (25%), B1 (5%), B2 (5%), C1 (5%), C2 (5%), D (55%) and there was no official distinction between pass grades and fail grades.
+In Northern Ireland, pupils sitting the exam were awarded grades in the following ratios: A (25%), B1 (5%), B2 (5%), C1 (5%), C2 (5%), D (55%).
+There was no official distinction between pass grades and fail grades.

 Current practice

 There are 163 remaining grammar schools in various parts of England, and 67 in Northern Ireland.
 In counties in which vestiges of the Tripartite System still survive, the eleven-plus continues to exist.
 Today it is generally used as an entrance test to a specific group of schools, rather than a blanket exam for all pupils, and is taken voluntarily.
 For more information on these, see the main article on grammar schools.

 Eleven-plus and similar exams vary around the country but will use some or all of the following components: